Nathan Tschohl Nathan Tschohl

 What’s a good time for the swim?

 I believe the minimum standard is 12:30.
 That’s ridiculously slow.
-You need to get to the pool and start training.
+You are way behind if you go 12:30.

 We do most of our training in a long course pool - the big boy pool - which is generally the slowest of the 3 courses because you have less walls to push off of.